 The distribution and sale of cannabis for adult-use purposes is regulated under the individual authority of each provincial and territorial government, and as such, regulatory regimes vary from jurisdiction to jurisdiction.
-In each of the provinces and territories, except for Saskatchewan, a provincial distributor is responsible for purchasing cannabis from producers and selling products to its regulated retail distribution channels.
-In addition, in each province and territory, other than Saskatchewan and Manitoba, the provincial distributor is solely responsible for online sales.
-However, as a result of the COVID-19 pandemic, on April 7, 2020, the Government of Ontario passed an emergency order to permit private retail stores to offer online sales to consumers through click-and-collect and delivery services.
-As of the date of this AIF, this emergency order remains in effect.
-See "Risk Factors - Risks Relating to the Company - Infectious Diseases, Including the COVID-19 Pandemic" for additional information.
+In each of the provinces and territories, except for Saskatchewan and Nunavut, a provincial or territorial distributor is exclusively responsible for purchasing cannabis from producers and selling products to its regulated retail distribution channels.
+In addition, in each province and territory, other than Saskatchewan, Manitoba and Nunavut, the provincial or territorial distributor is solely responsible for online sales.
+However, as a result of the COVID-19 pandemic, the Government of Ontario has established new temporary standards to the Registrar's Standards for Cannabis Retail Stores, allowing private retail stores to offer online sales to consumers through click-and-collect and delivery services.
+See "Risk Factors - Risks Relating to the Company - Infectious Diseases, Including COVID-19 Pandemic" for additional information.

 With respect to retail sales of cannabis (other than online sales), certain provinces and territories allow only for government-run cannabis stores, whereas others, such as Ontario, leave the retail sale of cannabis to the private sector.

 In addition, other provinces and territories, such as British Columbia, allow for a hybrid model in which both public and private stores can operate.
-As a result of the COVID-19 pandemic, many retail cannabis stores across the country have been temporarily closed (either voluntarily or by government order) while many others have reduced operations to click-and-collect and delivery services only.
-See "Risk Factors - Risks Relating to the Company - Infectious Diseases, Including the COVID-19 Pandemic" for additional information.
+As a result of the COVID-19 pandemic, many retail cannabis stores across Canada have been temporarily closed (either voluntarily or by government order), and are now re-opening slowly subject to social distancing and other applicable measures, including curbside pickup and delivery-only models.
+See "Risk Factors - Risks Relating to the Company - Infectious Diseases, Including COVID-19 Pandemic" for additional information.

-Under the Cannabis Act, Health Canada has been granted the authority to issue a wide range of licences, including licences for standard cultivation, micro-cultivation, industrial hemp cultivation, and nursery cultivation, licences for standard processing and micro-processing, sales licences, and licences for analytical testing and research.
-In addition, the Cannabis Regulations include various labeling and branding requirements.
+Under the Cannabis Act, Health Canada has been granted the authority to issue a wide range of licences, including licences for standard cultivation, micro-cultivation, industrial hemp cultivation, and nursery cultivation, licences for standard processing and micro-processing, medical sales licences, and licences for analytical testing, research and cannabis drugs.
+In addition, the Cannabis Act includes various labeling and branding requirements, as well as restrictions on promotion, among other requirements.

-In the initial stage of the regulated adult-use cannabis market, products available for sale were the same as those permitted in the medical cannabis market - dried flowers, oils and soft-gel, and pre-rolled cannabis products.
-On October 17, 2019, the federal government legalized new classes of products; specifically, edible cannabis, cannabis extracts, and cannabis topical products pursuant to certain amendments to the Cannabis Regulations.
-Edible cannabis, cannabis extracts, and cannabis topical products, which are now available for sale, are subject to additional regulatory requirements that include supplemental marketing and advertising rules, further restrictions on labelling and packaging, rules relating to ingredients of edible cannabis and cannabis extracts, limits on THC content, and added facility requirements.
+In the initial stage of the regulated adult-use cannabis market, products available for sale included, among other things, dried flower, oils and soft-gels, and pre-rolled cannabis products.
+On October 17, 2019, the federal government legalized additional classes of products; specifically, edible cannabis, cannabis extracts, and cannabis topical products pursuant to certain amendments to the Cannabis Regulations.
+Cannabis oil ceased to be a separate class of saleable cannabis effective October 17, 2020 and is subsumed within other classes of cannabis (e.g. cannabis extracts or edible cannabis), depending on the details of how the particular cannabis product is packaged, the THC content and the presence of other ingredients.
+Edible cannabis, cannabis extracts, and cannabis topical products, which are now available for sale, are subject to, among other things, additional regulatory requirements that include supplemental marketing and advertising rules, further restrictions on labelling and packaging, rules relating to ingredients of edible cannabis and cannabis extracts, limits on THC content, and added facility requirements.